samuals151/hisensetv_hass/README.rst

 Future
 *******
+- Is authorazation required again, after hass upgrade, if hass is a docker configuration?
+I'll need to test this.
-Determine if model functionality is necessary/valuable for future model expansion possibilities
+- Determine if model functionality is necessary/valuable for future model expansion possibilities